What was the originally inspired order of the books in the Bible? Who first collected and arranged these writings?

 Who changed it?

 ". . . the (modern) Old Testament books are arranged in an ECCLESIASTICAL order devised by Jerome in the fourth century A.D. when he translated the Bible into Latin . . . (he) did not wholly follow the inspired order of the books according to the final canonization by the high priest Ezra and the Great Assembly . . .
 Instead, he chose to follow the order found in the Septuagint, an early Greek translation of the third century B.C."
-(Holy Bible - a Faithful Version, Second Edition, page 1)
+(HBFV, Second Edition, page 1)

-"In an attempt to exalt the religious and political position of the Roman Church, Jerome not only REJECTED the original order of the Scriptures to follow . . . the LXX (another name for the Septuagint), he also single-handedly devised a "new" arrangement of the books of the New Testament.
-To please Rome and the theologians of the Western Empire, Jerome exalted Paul's position as "apostle to the Gentiles" over the so-called "Jewish" apostles.
-In so doing, he deliberately placed Paul's Epistles, beginning with the book of Romans, after the book of Acts . . ." (ibid. page 3)
+"In an attempt to exalt the religious and political position of the Roman Church, Jerome not only REJECTED the original order of the Scriptures to follow . . . the LXX (another name for the Septuagint), he also single-handedly devised a "new" arrangement of the books of the New Testament" (ibid. page 3).

-Does the order of Bible books, which boldly claim to be the very words of God, MATTER?
-It mattered enough for Ezra and the Great Assembly of 120 priests to spend countless hours laboring to canonize the Old Testament.
-It mattered enough for the apostle Paul and Peter to dedicate the time, before they were martyred, to finalizing their writings so that MANY others could learn about God's way.
-Lastly, it mattered to Jesus who, in his very FIRST appearance to the disciples after his resurrection, reminded them that the three-fold testimony of the law, the prophets, and the writings concerning him had to be fulfilled.
+Does the order of Bible books matter?
+It mattered enough for Ezra and others to spend countless hours laboring to canonize the Old Testament.
+It mattered enough for the apostle Paul and Peter to dedicate the time to finalizing their writings so that many others could learn about God's way.
+Lastly, it mattered to Jesus who, in his very first appearance to the disciples after his resurrection, reminded them that the three-fold testimony of the Bible concerning him had to be fulfilled.